ballesterogh/algorithmic-collusion-IJIO-replication-code/README.md

 ## 2. Simulation Experiments

 This section describes how to run the codes in `\code` and generate the results for the simulation experiments.
+All computations were completed using Julia 1.10, available at https://julialang.org/downloads/.
 The Julia script `main.jl` contains the calling program, and all other scripts contain modules implementing specific computations.
 Simulation results are stored in `.jld2` output files in `\data_simulation`, which are frequently quite large and may take up to several GB of disk space (not included in this repository — see note above).
 These output files are then fed to Julia scripts in `\figures_and_tables` and `\figures_and_tables_appendix` to generate figures and tables of the paper and the online appendix.

 The folder `\code\master` contains the following scripts: